Nicolas-nwb/contextify/README.md

 # Contextify
 This extension adds a context menu item in the VS Code explorer and in the open file tab.
 Select one or more files, right-click, then "Add to Context".
-The extension will create a temporary text file containing the relative path of each file and its content between triple quotes.
+The extension copies to your clipboard a text containing the relative path of each file and its content between triple quotes.
-The content is also automatically placed in the clipboard, ready to be used as context for an LLM.
+You can then paste this text wherever you need it as context for an LLM.

 ![usage example](https://raw.githubusercontent.com/Nicolas-nwb/contextify/main/assets/how-to-use.gif)